Interactions-Nexus/Nexus-Wiki/fundamentals/consensus-on-nexus.md

 **Proof-of-Work (PoW):** The first blockchain, Bitcoin, uses PoW.
 To validate transactions to the Bitcoin blockchain “miners,” who are the nodes solving cryptographic, or mathematical problems, using their computers.
 Miners who solve a problem and validate and enable a block record are rewarded with bitcoin.

-**Proof-Of-Stake (PoS):**&#x20;

-In PoS there are “forgers” instead of miners.
+**Proof-Of-Stake (PoS):** In PoS there are “forgers” instead of miners.
 These forgers stake an amount of cryptocurrency which allows them a chance, based on probability, to be a block validator.
 The successful forger receives the relevant block transaction fees as a reward.
 Staking their own cryptocurrency on a block provides a disincentive for a forger to try and trick the network as they'll lose the stake if they're proven to be incorrectly adding transactions to the network.&#x20;

-**Delegated Proof-of-Stake (DPoS):**

-This method functions in a similar way to PoS.
+**Delegated Proof-of-Stake (DPoS):** This method functions in a similar way to PoS.
 But instead of using probability, cryptocurrency holders are able to cast votes apportioned to their stake in order to appoint witnesses.
 These witnesses secure and validate the blockchain; they do not need their own cryptocurrency, but they do need votes.
 This consensus protocol is more centralized than others.
-DPoS is used by BNB**,** BitShares, Steem, and EOS.
+DPoS is used by BNB, BitShares, Steem, and EOS.

-**Proof-of-Authority (PoA):**

-Arguably more centralized again, PoA has predetermined block validators.
+**Proof-of-Authority (PoA):** Arguably more centralized again, PoA has predetermined block validators.
 New blocks on a blockchain are only created when the validators are in majority.
 The protocol is similar to PoS.
 The validators are publicly known and accountable for determining their role and eligibility for PoS validation.
 A newer blockchain, Elysian, uses PoA as well as some Ethereum testnets, or test blockchains.

 ## Nexus Consensus: